 Noel Brewer, PhD

 Dr. Noel T. Brewer’s research explores why people engage in vaccination and other health behaviors that prevent cancer.
 He has published over 270 papers on these topics including behaviors related to HPV vaccination, tobacco warnings, and screening tests.
-He was recognized by Clarivite as among the top 1% most cited researchers in the world in 2017 and 2018.
+He was one of the most cited researchers in the world (top 1%) from 2017-2019.

 The Announcement Approach Training developed by Dr. Brewer and colleagues teaches providers to communicate more effectively about HPV vaccination and other vaccines for adolescents.
 Over 1,000 providers in 15 states have received the training.
 The National Cancer Institute designated it as a Research-Tested Intervention Program, and the CDC and American Academy of Pediatrics now recommend use of presumptive announcements when recommending HPV vaccine.